rht-labs/lodestar-frontend/README.md

 Currently, features are derived from the session data on session context.

+#### Service Provider Context
+The service provider context acts as a dependency injector for asynchronous services into the application.
+By default, the service provider provides the production services.
+You can switch to faked services by setting `REACT_APP_USE_FAKED=true`.

 ### `src/routes`

 `src/routes` holds container-level UI components.
 Effectively, anything that would be considered a separate screen will likely have a place in the `routes/` folder.
 Essentially the components in `src/routes` equate to templates in other design patterns.